What Should I Charge: A Price-Setting Framework for Service Operators

 Premium: $176/hour

-Most clients will choose Standard.
-Some will choose Premium.
-Almost none will choose Budget, which proves you weren’t overpriced.
+Most clients will pick the Standard option, and some will opt for Premium.
+Almost no one will choose Budget, which is proof you weren’t overpriced to begin with.

 Day 5: Practice saying your rates out loud